 How To Age a Steak In The Refrigerator?

 Aging a steak in the refrigerator is as easy as four simple steps.
-Here is our guide on how to age a steak in the refrigerator.
+Here is our guide on how to age a steak in dry age fridges.
 Steak Locker makes the process of dry aging steaks straightforward, and minimizes the risk associated with the dry age process.
 The Prime Rib or the whole rib, also known as the eye muscle and is the least utilized muscle in the cow.
 This makes its yield the most tender, it develops the most marbling and generates generous portions.

 The purpose of dry aging is to maximize the flavors in your beef.
 During the dry aging process, the meat will lose some of its original weight.
 As your sub primal cut is dry aging, slowly dehydrating and losing water, it concentrates the flavor but also loses about 15-25% of its starting weight.
 This is predominantly the reason that this type of high-quality product costs at least 70% more than the non-dry aged product.
 However, it is worth it as it will reward you with the most tender and truly naturally flavorful beef, not possible without dry aging and made straightforward with our dry age refrigerator.